Polychain Capital: Background

 In January 2018, the firm considered holding an initial public offering on the Toronto Stock Exchange to raise $325 million but eventually decided not to proceed with it.

 The firm claimed $1 billion assets at the start of 2018 but dropped to $591.5 million as of the end of 2018, majorly due to the drop in the value of its holdings.

+In May 2024, Polychain made large payouts to Investors from two of its venture capital funds.

 Companies that Polychain Capital has invested in include Coinbase, Kik Messenger and Tezos.